 Unlike their other IEMs that used their house sound, the VDSF reference, SSR was instead tuned into the warm diffuse-field sound signature with a slight mid-bass boost and a peak at the 3kHz before it starts to roll off.

 The bass on the SSR is pretty decent for its price, IMO.
 It is quite tight and fast without bleeding to other frequencies while still delivering enough amount of punch, texture, and body to the mix with the about 5db boost on the 100Hz (lower midbass).

 However, what makes the bass here not the best is the lack of bass rumble.
-The early roll-off on the sub-bass has significantly made the rumbles almost doesn't exist.
-It's still there, but it's very short and faint.
-So, if you need a good sub-bass/deep bass rumble on your iem, I would suggest you to just skip the SSR.
+The early roll-off on the sub-bass has significantly made the rumbles almost doesn’t exist.
+It’s still there, but it’s very short and faint.
+So, if you need a good sub-bass/deep bass rumble on your iem, I would suggest you just skip the SSR.

-But honestly, after using the Blessing 2 for a while, I unexpectedly able to enjoy the bass on SSR without much of a problem since the first time I listen to them.
+But honestly, after using the Blessing 2 for a while, I was unexpectedly able to enjoy the bass on SSR without much of a problem since the first time I listen to them.
 It may be because it has more bass punch than on the B2 too.

-But since they are pretty laid back, they didn't sound harsh even with that excessive boost.
-And in terms of the positioning, the vocal is definitely more forward than instruments.
+But since they are pretty laid back, they didn’t sound harsh even with that excessive boost.
+And in terms of the positioning, the vocal is definitely more forward than the instruments.

 The treble on SSR is safe as usual.
 It has some nice shimmers to it but it’s still pretty smooth overall.
 Instruments like cymbals or high hats also still sound natural enough with a sufficient amount of air and crispness.
 I didn’t detect any harshness or fatiguing peaks on it.

 The size of the soundstage is pretty average with the dominance of the width over the height.
 The sense of depth is also a bit lacking, so layering is still a little flat and feels less 3D.
 But for instrument positioning, they are still very good considering the price is only $40.